 Child stars are a unique blend of raw talent, the perfect role, and a lot of tricks used by professionals.
-For instance, little Danny from The Shining had no clue he was even in a horror movie.
-Stanley Kubrick worked his magic to get what he needed from him to perfectly fit the bigger picture.
+For instance, little Danny from The Shining had no clue he was even in a horror movie; director Stanley Kubrick worked his magic to get what he needed from him to perfectly fit the bigger picture.
 And when you think of child stars, there are some iconic ones from each decade.
-Whether it’s the ’80s and Gary Coleman asking us what we’re talking about?
-Or the ’70s and Tatum O’Neal learning the con artist ropes?
-Or even Macaulay Culkin booby-trapping Christmas?
+Whether it’s the ’80s and Gary Coleman asking us what we’re talking about or the ’70s and Tatum O’Neal learning the con artist ropes.
+Or even Macaulay Culkin booby-trapping Christmas.
 Whatever your first instinct was, it probably wasn’t the ’50s, but there were some fantastic, talented child stars who lit it up even back then.

 Today we’re seeing what the biggest child stars of the ’50s did in the ’60s and ’70s.
 Be sure to hit the thumbs up icon for us, and subscribe to our channel for more throwbacks, but come on, let’s dive back in time!

 When Richard Keith strolled into his audition for I Love Lucy as a precocious 5-year-old, Lucy took one look at him and said, “Okay, he’s cute, but what does he do?”
-At which point the young tyke walked over to a nearby drum set and proceeded to lay down a beat that blew everyone out of the water and landed him the iconic role of Little Ricky – instantly making him into one of the biggest child stars of the 1950s.
+At which point the young tyke walked over to a nearby drum set and proceeded to lay down a beat that blew everyone out of the water and landed him the iconic role of Little Ricky — instantly making him into one of the biggest child stars of the 1950s.
 Richard continued to act throughout the ’60s with a recurring role as Opie’s best friend on The Andy Griffith Show.
 After high school, however, little Ricky pivoted back to his first love, drumming, and has had a long career in the rock band David and the Giants.
 These days he’s still keeping the beat, and since 1990 has been the Executive Director of his wife’s ballet company, which has locations all around the world.
-He has also published an autobiography aptly entitled, Life After Lucy in 1994.
-An eventful life I’m sure, I might have to find a copy soon.
+He has also published an autobiography aptly titled, Life After Lucy in 1994.
+An eventful life no doubt.

-Tommy Kirk was one of the biggest Disney stars of the ‘50s, with unforgettable turns in The Swiss Family Robinson and of course as the rifle-wielding older brother in Old Yeller who was forced to put down his—oh no spoilers, okay.
-The dog’s fine.
+Tommy Kirk was one of the biggest Disney stars of the ‘50s, with unforgettable turns in The Swiss Family Robinson and, of course, as the rifle-wielding older brother in Old Yeller, who was forced to put down his dog — no worries, the real dog was fine.
 But multiple generations of children were scarred in the process.
-But the good times were not to last, and when Disney found out that Kirk was gay in 1963, the studio unceremoniously fired him – oh, good ole 1950’s openness- and after being shoved off a cliff by Micky and Co., his career took a steady decline.
+The good times were not to last, and when Disney found out that Kirk was gay in 1963, the studio unceremoniously fired him — oh, good ole 1950’s openness — and after being shoved off a cliff by Mickey and Co., his career took a steady decline.
 Like so many of his child star peers, Kirk turned to drugs to help him cope, and by 1970 he was heavily addicted to pills.
 But this story does have a happy ending, as Kirk eventually got clean, and ran a carpet cleaning business for over 20 years.
-Sadly though, Kirk recently passed away in September of 2021, in his Las Vegas home.
+Sadly though, he recently passed away in September of 2021, in his Las Vegas home.
 Tommy was 79 years old.

 When Walt Disney sees enough in your young personality to make you one of the first two actors Disney studios placed under contract, you know you’re on the way to stardom.
 And indeed, Bobby Driscoll soon became one of the biggest child stars of the ‘50s.
 He appeared in Treasure Island and landed the iconic voice role of Peter Pan in that 1953 classic.
 Driscoll was also one of only 13 children, along with such luminaries like Shirley Temple and Judy Garland to win a Juvenile Academy Award, but there was soon trouble on the horizon.
 As he aged, rolls began to dry up, and by 17 Driscoll had turned to heroin, purchased with his very large Disney salary, in order to cope with the limelight failure.
 After being sentenced to a Chino Rehabilitation center, Driscoll was released in 1962 and when his parol was lifted in ‘64, he found that the acting opportunities were gone, so he moved to New York City with the hopes of reviving his career on the Broadway stage.
 Instead, he became part of Andy Warhol’s entourage at the notorious “Factory.”
 Increasingly dependent on drugs, and running out of money, Driscoll disappeared, and his body was later found in an abandoned East Village building in 1968.
 A very sad end for one of the ’50s most precocious stars.